lasalvavida/webgl-png-compress/README.md

 Each pixel is treated as a vertex with a shader.
 The shader is used to map the pixel to the closest cluster center.
 Rather than iteratively comparing each pixel against the cluster centers, it happens in parallel for all pixels on your GPU.

+It is recommended to downscale large images for palette generation to avoid running out of GPU memory.